-My last article, Does your Consumer Survey Data Paint The Whole Picture, explored the differences between the two question types but here is the short version:
+If you’re unsure of the difference between quantitative and qualitative, read the article, Does your Consumer Survey Data Paint The Whole Picture.
+This blog explores the differences between the two question types but here is the short version:

 - Qualitative questions will tell you Why.

 Quantitative questions are easier to measure and easier for survey takers to answer.
-Qualitative questions on the other hand, are subjective and harder to measure.
-They are also harder for survey-takers to answer and can cause survey fatigue.
+Qualitative questions, on the other hand, are subjective and harder to measure.
+They are also harder for survey-takers to answer and too many can lead to survey fatigue.

 If you need hard statistics or quantifiable numbers, use quantitative questions.
 You can assign numeric values for easy, objective measurement and comparison.